 When will Australia open its borders for tourists?

 In 2019 (aka the good old days), Australia welcomed 9.5 million international visitors to our sunny shores.
+But entry has recently only been permitted for citizens, residents and their families.

 Travelling overseas with Contiki